adeleporte/terraform-provider-hcx/docs/index.md

 * `admin_password` - (Optional) Password of the HCX appliance.
 Only need if you want to manageable appliance setup.
 * `username` - (Optional) Username for HCX consumption.
 SSO/vSphere Role Mappings need to be set.
 * `password` - (Optional) Password for HCX consumption.
 SSO/vSphere Role Mappings need to be set.
+* `token` - (Required) VMware Cloud Service API Token.
+Generated from the VMware Cloud Services Console / My account / API Tokens.
+Environment variable VMC_API_TOKEN can be used to avoid setting the token in the code.